JohnLNWLF/JohnLNWLF/README.md

 ## My learning journey

-I'm documenting my path as a full-stack developer and cybersecurity red hat team.
+I'm documenting my path as a full-stack developer and cybersecurity red team.

 ---